-A Card Game, to be played between 3 teams/ players, with codependency between teams.
-An overarching concept which can be divide the parties as Rival 1, Rival 2, vying for the support of an Organization, all named in that order.
+A Card Game, to be played between 3 teams/ players, with dependency between teams.
+An overarching concept which divides the parties as Rival 1, Rival 2, vying for the support of an Organization, all named in that order.
 Holding this nomenclature to establish 3 parties, a story can be formed and fitted to this Game Mechanic.

 The Story for Hungry?